fxonai/saas-starter-kit/README.md

 #### 8. Start the Prisma Studio

 Prisma Studio is a visual editor for the data in your database.
+You can explore all entities including the new onboarding platform entities (Program, ProgramUser).

 ```bash
 npx prisma studio